 A benefit period is a method used in Original Medicare to measure a beneficiary’s use of hospital and skilled nursing facility (SNF) services.
 Each new benefit period charges the beneficiary a new benefit period deductible.

-A benefit period begins the day you are admitted into a facility for Inpatient care refers to care provided in a hospital or other inpatient facility.
-Inpatients are admitted and stay at least one night depending on their condition..
+A benefit period begins the day you are admitted into a facility for inpatient care.
 A benefit period ends when the beneficiary has not received any inpatient hospital care (or skilled care in an SNF) for 60 days in a row for the same medical issue.